duneroadrunner/scpptool/README.md

 sudo apt-get install libzstd-dev
 ```

 Fedora 43 x64 seems to have all the library dependencies preinstalled by default.
+(The build script is also going to need the `make` command if you don't already have it installed.)

 Next, [download](https://github.com/duneroadrunner/scpptool/archive/master.zip) and extract the repository (or clone it).
 Then just run the `build_myscpptool.sh` script.